ahkscript/phpBB_v3.0.x-Notifications/README.md

 ## Finishing off

-Now, hit the `Submit` button to save these changes. phpBB should update the cached version for you.
-The notifications don't appear right next to the "new messages" link.
-You can try a phpBB cache refresh.
+Now, hit the `Submit` button to save these changes.
+PhpBB should automatically update the cached version for you.
+If the "new notifications" link does not appear next to the "new messages" link, you can try a phpBB cache refresh.
 To do so, open up the phpBB ACP (Administration Control Panel), then navigate to the following :
 `ACP -> Styles -> Templates -> subsilver2 : Refresh`
-It will confirm with you.
+It will ask for confirmation.
 Click the `Yes` button.

 #### Congrats, you are done!

 ## Credits

-This phpBB modification was created by ahkscript forum users [`Bruttosozialprodukt`](http://ahkscript.org/boards/memberlist.php?mode=viewprofile&u=57116) and [`joedf`](http://ahkscript.org/boards/memberlist.php?mode=viewprofile&u=55)
+This phpBB modification was created by ahkscript forum users [`Bruttosozialprodukt`](http://ahkscript.org/boards/memberlist.php?mode=viewprofile&u=57116) and [`joedf`](http://ahkscript.org/boards/memberlist.php?mode=viewprofile&u=55).

 Released under the [MIT License](http://opensource.org/licenses/MIT) as follows :
 `Copyright (c) <2014> <ahkscript.org>`